fredericjs/surfalize/docs/source/batch_processing.rst

 ====================

 surfalize provides a module for batch processing and surface roughness evaluation of large sets of measurement files.
+The `Batch` object is created by supplying a list or generator object of filepaths to the topography files.

 .. code:: python